 Precooked Fillings for Stuffed Peppers

 The most standard way to make stuffed peppers is to prepare a filling, often by making rice and/or cooking meat and combining it with seasonings and cheese.
 Then you fill the pepper and bake until the pepper is tender (see info about cooking times and temperatures in the How To Cut It section below).
-A recipe in this style: Italian Stuffed Peppers by Marlows Kitchen.
+A recipe in this style: Italian Stuffed Peppers by Well Plated.

 Another great precooked stuffed pepper filling is leftovers.
 Leftovers of almost any kind.
 I’m serious.
 You can put leftover spaghetti and meat sauce in there, topped with cheese of course.
-Leftover roast or pulled pork mixed with mashed potatoes and even the leftover veg (I’d top it with cheese).
+Leftover roast or pulled pork mixed with mashed potatoes and even the leftover veg (I’d still top it with cheese).
 Think about leftover chicken souvlaki stuffed peppers.
 Imagine it!
-Your leftover chicken mixed with diced pita, some olives perhaps mixed with a bit of tzatziki mounded into peppers and, yes, topped with cheese – feta in this case.
-Oh, and don’t get me started about Macaroni and Cheese Stuffed Peppers.
-In fact, I’ve got a recipe for those for you tomorrow.
-I’m nutty for them and even ate one for breakfast last week.
+Your leftover chicken mixed with diced pita, some olives, perhaps mixed with a bit of tzatziki mounded into peppers and, yes, topped with cheese – feta in this case.

 Uncooked Fillings for Stuffed Peppers